mr-bt/manager.README/README.md

 * You're exempt from people telling you, ahead of time or afterwards, that you made a mistake.
 * Your decisions won’t be challenged by other stakeholders

+## Escalation
+I know you can’t decide everything by yourself.
+We all have someone to report into.
+You’re are not alone, I’m here for you.
+When you bump into a roadblock that you can’t solve or something needs approval from senior leadership, let me know.
+I’ll work with you to try to get it sorted.
+Don’t get hung up on “process”, upcoming meetings and such.
+Just-in-time escalation is usually more efficient and effective.
+Always go back to common sense, your and business priorities.

 ## Communication

 ### Share information openly, broadly and deliberately